🔄

 How to read a PAH4 analysis on a certificate?

-An analysis certificate should not be skimmed.
-Several elements need to be verified.
+A certificate of analysis should not be read diagonally.
+Several elements deserve to be checked.

 Element Why it's important

-Report date It allows verification of the timeliness of the analyses.
+The report date It helps verify the currency of the analyses.

-To consult: Shamballa® publishes batch-specific analysis certificates, including heavy metal, microbiological, and PAH4 controls.
+To consult: Shamballa® publishes batch-specific certificates of analysis including heavy metal, microbiological, and PAH4 controls.

 Do PAH4 analyses influence the price of shilajit?